EpixIsBad/spotify-mp3-fixer/README.md

 A desktop application that fixes MP3 sample rate issues that cause playback problems in Spotify and other music players.

-**This was made with the help of AI (claude), mainly for the UI/Electron portion, some code tune up, and any busy work like this README, Directions, Comments, etc.**
+**This was made with the help of AI (claude), mainly for the UI/Electron portion, some code tune up, FFmpeg, and any busy work like this README, Directions, Comments, etc.**

 ![Screenshot](screenshot.png)

 ## The Problem

 Some MP3 files have incorrect sample rates - certain local file songs are set to a sample rate of 48000Hz when they should be 44100Hz for Spotify.
 This causes spotify to not start the next track in line, once one of these 48K Hz songs finish.
-I am no audio professional and have no idea why its an issue but im sure theres a good reason.
+I am no audio professional and have no idea why its an issue but im sure theres a good reason (claude added an FAQ so hopefully those answers are right!).
 I found it from this [Spotify thread](https://community.spotify.com/t5/Ongoing-Issues/Desktop-Playback-issues-with-local-files/idi-p/7023115) while trying to fix the issue on some of my Juice WRLD unrleased tracks I have downloaded.

 ## The Solution